Hilti-Research/hilti-slam-challenge-2021/README.md

 ## Deadline

-The **deadline to submit the estimated trajectories and report is September 25, 2021**
+The **deadline to submit the estimated trajectories and report is September 27, 2021**

 ## Evaluation Metric
 The submission will be ranked based on the accuracy.
 A python script for self-evaluation will be provided here soon.

 ## Datasets

-[Coming soon]
+please visit

 ## Submission Format
 Each participant should submit the estimated trajectories for the above datasets and a report describing the adopted method.
-Send your results to [Michael](mailto:michael.helmberger@hilti.com?subject=[HILTI%20SLAM%20Challenge]%20Submission%20Team). **Submissions are not automatically published** – you can review the results and decide whether to publish by yourself.
+Send your results to [Email](mailto:michael.helmberger@hilti.com?subject=[HILTI%20SLAM%20Challenge]%20Submission%20Team). **Submissions are not automatically published** – you can review the results and decide whether to publish by yourself.
 Submissions can also be withdrawn completely.

 ### Estimated Trajectories
 The estimated trajectories should be stored in plain text files in the following format:

-    # timestamp tx ty tz qx qy qz qw
+    # timestamp_s tx ty tz qx qy qz qw
     1.403636580013555527e+09 0.0 0.0 0.0 0.0 0.0 0.0 0.0
     ……